SamuelR827/SRantz_Project1JobsPython/README.md

 I don't believe there is anything missing from the project.
 But this project cannot handle every single odd case for where information is found in the json_data.

+The map generates pretty slow if you have alot of data in the filter, for example if you don't filter everything.
+I implemented caching to help with the performance, but I am not sure if it helps or if I did it correctly.
+Some of the data will be skipped on the map if it's location isn't recognized by folium.
+(I.E to small of a city).